pmean/build-website/text/01/population-1.md

 **Summary**

 > Uncle Gene wants an explanation of why a sample for a population of 10
-> million people doesn\'t have to be much larger than a sample for a
+> million people doesn't have to be much larger than a sample for a
 > population of 10 thousand people.
 Professor Mean provides an analogy
 > to taking a single sip from a well stirred soup.
 He then presents the
 > finite population correction factor and shows that it does not make